kubevault/website/content/articles/manage-mariadb-credentials-using-kubevault-operator/index.md

 - [Helm](https://helm.sh/docs/intro/install/) installed on your system.

-Once these requirements are met, you can use KubeVault to deploy HashiCorp Vault in Kubernetes.
-Ensure that KubeVault is already configured in your cluster before starting.
-Using your cluster ID, you can get a free license from the [AppsCode License Server](https://license-issuer.appscode.com/).
-Use the following command to get the cluster ID:
+Once these conditions are satisfied, HashiCorp Vault can be deployed in Kubernetes using KubeVault.
+Before you begin, make sure KubeVault is already set up in your cluster.
+You can obtain a free license from the [AppsCode License Server](https://license-issuer.appscode.com/) by providing your cluster ID.
+To obtain the cluster ID, use the command below:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'